Article 39.

 (3) Sample. - A tobacco product distributed to members of the general public at no cost for the purpose of promoting the product.

 (4) Tobacco product. - Any product that contains tobacco and is intended for human consumption.
-For purposes of this section, the term includes a tobacco-derived product, vapor product, or components of a vapor product.
+For purposes of this section, the term includes an alternative nicotine product, vapor product, consumable product, or components of a vapor product.

-(5) Vapor product. - Any noncombustible product that employs a mechanical heating element, battery, or electronic circuit regardless of shape or size and that can be used to heat a liquid nicotine solution contained in a vapor cartridge.
+(5) Vapor product. - Any noncombustible product that employs a mechanical heating element, battery, or electronic circuit regardless of shape or size and that can be used to heat a consumable product.
 The term includes an electronic cigarette, electronic cigar, electronic cigarillo, and electronic pipe.
 The term does not include any product regulated by the United States Food and Drug Administration under Chapter V of the federal Food, Drug, and Cosmetic Act.

 N.C.
 LAW STRICTLY PROHIBITS

-THE PURCHASE OF TOBACCO PRODUCTS, TOBACCO-DERIVED PRODUCTS, VAPOR PRODUCTS, AND CIGARETTE WRAPPING PAPERS
+THE PURCHASE OF TOBACCO PRODUCTS, ALTERNATIVE NICOTINE PRODUCTS, VAPOR PRODUCTS, AND CIGARETTE WRAPPING PAPERS

 BY PERSONS UNDER THE AGE OF 18.